 Sending a Business Letter before Action

-Typically, most Business Debt Collection Agencies usually send out these letters on your behalf.
 The letters are sent around ten days apart to give the debtor a chance to receive and plan their actions accordingly.
-However, the letter as mentioned above will instruct the debtors to pay the amount owed directly to you (the creditor) or risk further action.

-In this article, our team of experts have compiled a list of the top 10 tips when it comes to people sending their own LBA’s to clients that are not paying and the steps to going about carrying this out.
+In this article, our team of experts have compiled a list of the top 10 tips when it comes to sending LBA’s.

 10 Tips for Sending A Business Letter Before Action

-This may seem very obvious but there are certain rules which can make the LBA void, and a simple spelling mistake such as this is one example Always spell check and correctly make sure all spellings of company details and addresses are correct before sending.
+There are certain rules which can make the LBA void, and a simple spelling mistake is one example.
+Always spell-check and confirm all company details and addresses are correct before sending.

 A read receipt, much like on a text message, shows you whether or not the recipient has received your LBA.
 This will give you and your organisation proof that the client was fully aware of your intended actions if they have read your LBA.

 To avoid any confusion or ambiguity, it is recommended to use any relevant reference numbers throughout all communication with the debtor.
 This will prevent the recipient of the letter from claiming they thought it was related to a different invoice etc.